 In order to renew your radio certificate (GOC or ROC), you can apply for the first certificate here.

 GMDSS (GOC) General Operator ´s Certificate - also referred to as GMDSS (SGOC)

 The certificate has a period of validity of five years.
 In order to renew your certificate, you must document either 12 months' seagoing service during the last five years or 3 months' seagoing service during the last six months on board ships fitted with a GMDSS radio.
 If you are a teacher at a training institution, your application for renewal will be individually considered.

-If you hold a ROC that has expired and you do not meet the renewal requirements, you can have it replaced for an LRC or register for a renewal test.
+If you hold a valid GOC you can have it replaced for an LRC.

 GMDSS (ROC) Restricted Operator´s Certificate - also referred to as GMDSS (SROC)

 The certificate has a period of validity of five years.
-In order to renew your certificate, you must hold a valid ROC.
-If you are a teacher at a training institution, your application for renewal will be individually considered.
+In order to renew your certificate, you must apply for a renewal.

 LRC Long Range Certificate - Certificate for operating maritime MF, HF and VHF radio systems

 An LRC does not have any date of expiry and therefore need not be renewed.
 An LRC can only be used for radio systems on board fishing vessels and recreational craft.

 SRC Short Range Certificate - Certificate for operating VHF radio systems